hushpiper/ask-max/content/presets.md

 At the time of writing, this is likely the most popular Llama 2 RP model, with ridiculous stability considering that it's a cobbled-together monstrosity built on the mess that is Llama 2.
 It's able to take extreme temperatures and ridiculously boosted context sizes even without any SuperHOT lora or extra training; some people reported pushing it up to 12k without issues.

 In my testing, the golden combination was high temperature (0.7-1.5), Top-P as low as 0.2, and usually Top-K between 75-100.
 Accordingly, best preset in terms of prose was Space Alien, while the best for controllability was Titanic.
 (Not sure why that's true of the latter, since Titanic has so many things happening, but I suspect the ETA Cutoff.)
 With that said, as expected of a stable model, practically any preset was fine.
 Even Yara gave good, lengthy results.

+### Mixtral

+Okay, forget everything you think you know about different samplers and how they operate in practice: Mixtral lives in Opposite World.
+A significant number of samplers will have effects that are diametrically opposite to what they do on other models.
+I'll note the most important ones below, but the tl;dr is that you should generally use a dynamic sampler like Mirostat, Min P or TFS, *but* be super careful with the Min P once you're past around 4k tokens in your chat.
+There's a preset made specifically for that situation that you should take a look at: [Amphibian-Frozen Wood Frog](presets/Amphibian-FrozenWoodFrog.json).

+If you're earlier in the chat, Frozen Wood Frog will still work, but you can also try one of the "Miro Metal" (Gold, Silver, Bronze) presets or Universal presets.
+If Universal seems boring, lower the Min P to around 0.05.

 ## Huh?